Sign Installer Reference Tool

 How It Works

-How the Sign Foundation Calculator Works
+How the Wind Load Calculator Works

 This sign hole size calculator uses basic wind engineering principles to estimate the overturning moment your sign will exert on its foundation.
 The overturning moment — measured in foot-pounds — is the rotational force the wind applies at the base of the sign pole or column.
 A larger or taller sign creates a larger moment and requires a deeper, wider footing.